Non-Human Identity Exposure: Risks, Realities, and Remediation

 Is your NHIM program ready to level up?
 Let's explore advanced practices that can significantly enhance your organization's security posture beyond the foundational strategies discussed earlier.

 Move beyond basic risk assessments by incorporating contextual data.
 This involves analyzing factors like the NHI's access patterns, the sensitivity of the data it touches, and the potential business impact of a compromise.
-For example, a high-risk score might be assigned to an API key used by a critical payment processing service that hasn't been rotated in 90 days and has write access to customer financial data.
+For example, a high-risk score might be assigned to an api key used by a critical payment processing service that hasn't been rotated in 90 days and has write access to customer financial data.

 • Threat Intelligence Integration: Incorporate threat intelligence feeds to identify NHIs that may be associated with known malicious actors or compromised infrastructure.
-A manufacturing firm might use this to flag service accounts communicating with suspicious IP addresses linked to industrial espionage campaigns.
+A manufacturing firm might use this to flag service accounts communicating with suspicious ip addresses linked to industrial espionage campaigns.

 • Dynamic Provisioning: Automate the process of providing and revoking NHI access based on pre-defined policies.
 A cloud service provider could use dynamic provisioning to grant a service account temporary access to a specific resource for a limited time, after which the access is automatically revoked.